indepth-dev/community/files/en-us/tutorials/angular/indepth-guide-for-nested-and-reusable-form.md

    a.
 If you want to use this component as a stand-alone form component, it’s not possible for now

 ## How to create reusable form with Composite `ControlValueAccessor`

+In the previous section, we created a component and moved the address form’s template into it.
+But, it’s still not completely re-suable.
+By completely re-usable what I mean is:

+1. The logic, error handling and address form creation should be part of address-component and not the parent component
+2. The component should be usable inside any form
+3. The component should be usable with both, template driven and reactive forms
+4. The component should support native form-control features, so that the parent or consumer component can take advantage of that, for example showing errors if overall address-form is invalid

 In this section we will learn how to create a completely reusable form, that can be used as both, inside other forms and as a stand-alone form.
 And the technique which we are going to use is called “Composite ControlValueAccessor”, referred from [Kara Erickson in AngularConnect 2017](https://youtu.be/CD_t3m2WMM8?t=1523).